C. Darnell Jones II: Lawyer and teacher

-He served in the Defender Association of Philadelphia from 1975 to 1987.
-He was an adjunct professor at St. Joseph's University School of Criminal Justice from 1991 to 1992, at the Temple University Beasley School of Law from 1992 to 1996 and the University of Pennsylvania Law School since 1993.
-He was a curriculum developer/instructor, and instructed judges on how to handle capital cases and criminal evidence, at The National Judicial College from 1998 to 2008.
+Jones served with the Defender Association of Philadelphia from 1975 to 1987.
+He was a trial attorney from 1976 to 1987; and served as assistant chief of the Family Court Division (1979 to 1985) and as its chief from 1985 to 1987, representing indigent juveniles.
+He was an adjunct professor at St. Joseph's University School of Criminal Justice from 1991 to 1992, the Temple University Beasley School of Law from 1992 to 1996, and the University of Pennsylvania Law School since 1993.
+He was a curriculum developer/instructor and instructed judges on how to handle capital cases and criminal evidence, at the National Judicial College, from 1998 to 2008.